netz98/ddev-magento-demo/README.md

 The demo system is already pre-configured with this services:

-- Elasticsearch (search engine)
+- OpenSearch (search engine)
-- Kibana (dev tools for Elasticsearch)
+- OpenSearch Dashboards
-- MySQL (phpmyadmin provided by ddev)
+- MySQL
 - Redis (session and cache)

+- Elasticsearch exists as disabled ddev service (search engine)
+- Kibana exists as disabled ddev service (dev tools for Elasticsearch)

 ## Technical Requirements